-I certify that I am a U.S. importer of mangos and I imported 500,000 pounds or more of fresh mangos in the previous calendar year.
+I certify that I am a U.S. domestic producer of mangos.
 I am willing to be nominated, and if appointed, to serve on the National Mango Board (NMB).

 If appointed as a board member to the NMB, I understand I am expected to attend approximately three (3) in person meetings annually and three (3) committee meetings, either in person or via teleconference, per committee.
 I understand the NMB policy is to provide board members reimbursement for travel expenses that are deemed reasonable and necessary business costs.